How To Transplant Tomatoes

 Place the watering bottle in the trench with the lid pointing towards the roots of the tomato plant.

-Finish Transplanting The Tomato Plant
+Finish Planting The Tomato Plant

 With the watering bottle added to the planting hole, it is now time to cover the planting hole with soil and complete the planting of the tomato.